-- These wonderful pecans are perfect in a small bowl on a cheese board.
+- These wonderful pecans are perfect in a small bowl on a charcuterie board.

-- Chocolate covered pecans are a great gift idea!
-Pack them loosely in cellophane with a ribbon, makes a nice hostess gift.
+- Chocolate covered pecans are a nice gift idea!
+Pack them loosely in cellophane and tied with a ribbon, this makes a perfect hostess gift.

 - Serve these at any type of gathering -they’re a special addition to an appetizer spread.

-- Serve these chocolate nuggets with other snacks, like these sweet and spicy almonds, these super easy and fabulous party olives, some Veggie Cups with Hummus, some of these tasty Goat Cheese Toasts, or anything from this handy list of ideas for snacks with wine or mocktails!
+- Serve these chocolate nuggets with other snacks, like these sweet and spicy almonds, some easy prosciutto appetizers, this fabulous baked brie with fig jam, these super easy and fabulous party olives, some Veggie Cups with Hummus, some of these tasty Goat Cheese Toasts, or anything from this handy list of ideas for snacks with wine or mocktails!

 Frequently Asked Questions